 Job interviews are tough for most people, and it can feel especially daunting to go on an interview after you’ve taken a break from the workforce.
-Depending on the length of your career break, and how long you were working before you stepped away, it has probably been a long time since you’ve been the subject of a job interview.
+Depending on the length of your career break and how long you were working before you stepped away, it may be a long time since you’ve been the subject of a job interview.

 Before the Interview

 Go through your old resumes and think about the skills and experiences you want to demonstrate.
 Then take that a step further and think about how to tell the story of that skill.
 Many companies use behavioral interviewing techniques, which means you should prepare to tell a story about how you have handled a challenging situation related to your skill set.

 So, take time to think of a few stories you can share in the format of “situation/action/result.”
 Don’t limit yourself to stories based on your prior professional experience.
 Remember, you can always translate your “non-work” experience into business language.

 There’s no substitute for rehearsing your stories out loud.
 If you have a supportive friend or family member who can help you practice — that’s great.
 You can also introduce yourself to someone in your network for a “low risk” opportunity to try out your story.
 Even if you’re practicing in front of a mirror, that works fine too.
 Yes, it’s terribly hard and awkward.
 But it’s also important, and it will improve your performance and boost your confidence.